 After a beautiful and beyond our expectations visit to the Grand Canyon North Rim we had to find a place to sleep for the night.
-There are many campsites just outside the National Park in the National Forest but the cold temperatures over night push us down the mountain to lesser altitude and higher temperatures.
+There are many campsites just outside the National Park in the National Forest but the cold temperatures overnight push us down the mountain to lesser altitude and higher temperatures.
 Plus, getting a little closer to Phoenix, AZ was a good idea, it was Sunday night and we needed to be outside Phoenix by Monday night.
-On our way out we stop in to Jacobs River Inn and a purchase of a few more post cards for the grandchildren and friends that love to get them.
-After a little cozy break in their comfy chairs next to their warm roaring fire we carried on down the mountain to a free campsite.
+On our way out we stop into Jacobs River Inn and purchase of a few more postcards for the grandchildren and friends that love to get them.
+After a little cozy break in their comfy chairs next to their warm roaring fire, we carried on down the mountain to a free campsite.

 While sitting beside the fire Hollis had scouted a place just a little over an hour down the mountain.
-Since it’s Fall it’s dark by 6pm and we drove out of the park at dark.
-We pulled out at 7:30 in hopes to be in place by 9pm.
-Sometimes Hollis just trusts, doesn’t think too much about it and in the end they discover that their ancestors have usually guided them to something magnificent, yet at times we have found ourselves searching for a parking place much later than we want to be.
+Since its Fall it’s dark by 6 pm and we drove out of the park in dark.
+We pulled out at 7:30 in hopes to be in place by 9 pm.
+Sometimes Hollis just trusts, doesn’t think too much about it and in the end, they discover that their ancestors have usually guided them to something magnificent, yet at times we have found ourselves searching for a parking place much later than we want to be.
 Likely we learned something on those nights, but that’s a different story!
-Over the years we have gotten better, now in year 4 we are pretty confident.
+Over the years we have gotten better, now in year 4, we are pretty confident.
 Hollis read the details the previous scout left online “This place is a real gem, the roads tough so you need good clearance and there is a broken gate at the entrance, it says to keep it closed.
 Be sure to visit the end campsites!”